google/ioweb2015/docs/API.md

 If the `Authorization` header is set to a valid OAuth 2 token, then the response will come back with just the `token` field populated, for use in the next request.
-If `Authorization` header is set to an update token, then the response will come back with fields set for all the updated resources.
+If `Authorization` header is set to an SW token, then the response will come back with fields set for all the updated resources.
 Additionally, the `token` field will be populated, for use in the next request.